K. J. McDaniels

-Kevin Ornell Chapman "K. J." McDaniels Jr. (born February 9, 1993) is an American professional basketball player for the Pelita Jaya of the Indonesian Basketball League (IBL).
+Kevin Ornell Chapman McDaniels Jr. (born February 9, 1993) is an American professional basketball player.
 He played college basketball for Clemson University before he was selected by the Philadelphia 76ers with the 32nd overall pick in the 2014 NBA draft.

 High school career

 McDaniels attended Central Park Christian School in Birmingham, Alabama.
 Considered a three-star recruit by ESPN.com, McDaniels was listed as the No. 35 small forward in the nation in 2011.

 College career

 McDaniels played limited minutes as a freshman for Clemson in 2011–12, averaging 3.9 points and 1.8 rebounds per game.
 As a sophomore, McDaniels became a starter for the Tigers.
 He averaged 10.9 points and 5.0 rebounds, and finished second in the Atlantic Coast Conference (ACC) in blocked shots with 2.1 per game.

 As a junior in 2013–14, McDaniels became one of the top players in the ACC.
 He averaged 17.1 points and 7.1 rebounds per game.
 He led the ACC in blocks per game at 2.8 and at the conclusion of the regular season was named first team All-ACC and the conference Defensive Player of the Year.
 In the postseason, he led the Tigers to the 2014 National Invitation Tournament.
 McDaniels led the team to the tournament semifinals in Madison Square Garden.

 In April 2014, McDaniels declared for the NBA draft, foregoing his final year of college eligibility.